-We believe strongly in the power of praise and use multiple layers of rewards, such as house points, praise cards and Headteacher awards.
+We believe strongly in the power of praise and use multiple layers of rewards, such as house points, star badges and Pride of Barrington and Christian Values Awards.

 Most problems are usually not very serious and can be dealt with by the supervising adult.
 We operate a behaviour protocol that applies to all children and is uniformly applied by all staff.
 A copy can be provided on request.
-Behaviour is monitored on a weekly basis by the Headteacher.
-Serious behaviour incidents, such as hurting another child, will result in one playtime penalty.
-A number of minor incidents in one day also earn a playground penalty.
-At the end of each term we invite all pupils to behaviour treat that has been chosen by the children themselves, any pupils who have received 6 or more strikes will work with the Headteacher on how to improve their behaviour in order to be invited to the subsequent behaviour event.
+Serious behaviour incidents, such as hurting another child, will result in reflection time with the head teacher or a senior member of staff.
+A number of minor incidents in one day also result in a reflection time.
+During a reflection time, we work with the child to talk through why their behaviour needed to be discussed, who was affected by their behaviour, what they could do to make amends and what would be a more positive way to behave in the future.